 Yiaourti Me Meli literally means yogurt with honey.
 This is simple filler which is rich in protein with creamy sweet flavor.
-You can take this food in breakfast or as a dessert.
+You can have this food in breakfast dishes or as a dessert.
 Yiaourti Me Meli is a healthy combo of Greek yogurt, honey and walnuts.
 The subtle sour taste of yogurt, the sweetness of thyme or wildflower honey, the depth & complexity of walnuts—altogether it is a food from heaven!

 . . .

 Yemista is a traditional recipe for Greek stuffed tomatoes that comes with vibrant colors and juicy flavors.
 Instead of tomatoes other vegetables are also used and baked until it turns to brownish color.
 The stuffing can either be with rice and various herbs or it may contain minced meat.
 There are countless variations of Yemista and you are allowed to experiment with different types of herbs & spices.

 Are your taste buds salivating yet?
 If you’re ready to indulge in traditional Greek cuisine an easy way to do so is to take a food tour.
 For a mouth watering example read about taking a food tour in Chania, Crete here.